MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 Most app participation features involve:

-* Identifying the right place in your app's code to check if an action is allowed.
+- Identifying the right place in your app's code to check if an action is allowed.
-* Calling an `AppPolicy` method to check if an action is allowed, based on currently-configured policy.
+- Calling an `AppPolicy` method to check if an action is allowed, based on currently configured policy.
-* Depending on the result, either allowing the action to complete, or modifying the app behavior when the action is blocked.
+- Depending on the result, either allowing the action to complete, or modifying the app behavior when the action is blocked.

 To retrieve an `AppPolicy` instance, use one of the [MAMPolicyManager] methods, such as `getPolicy` or `getPolicyForIdentity(final String identity)`.